adamgreig/labrador-ldpc-c/README.md

 iteration and works by computing the probability of each bit given the other bits connected to it via the parity check matrix.
 It can handle soft information and as such is also suited for the punctured codes.
-The implementation here uses min-sum with self-correction [paper][3] which is reasonably efficient and performs almost as well as an "optimal" sum-product decoding.
+The implementation here uses min-sum with self-correction as per [this paper][3], which is reasonably efficient and performs almost as well as an "optimal" sum-product decoding.

 [3]: https://arxiv.org/pdf/0803.1090.pdf